OldManYellsAtCloud/meta-browser/meta-firefox/README.md

+# MERGED UPSTREAM - FORK IS UNMAINTAINED

+In case you are using this fork, I recommend you not to.
+It has been merged upstream, where the maintenance of this layer continues.
+Please use the following repo: https://github.com/OSSystems/meta-browser

+This repository is now a testing playground - though I'm trying to keep it somewhat intact.
+But you should switch to the upstream repo in any case.

 Current build and test status: [![Firefox build- and smoke-test](https://github.com/OldManYellsAtCloud/meta-browser/actions/workflows/yocto_matrix.yml/badge.svg)](https://github.com/OldManYellsAtCloud/meta-browser/actions/workflows/yocto_matrix.yml)

 The following build combinations are tested automatically for each PR (the current config only allows to generate 1 summary badge, for everything):